-When Akbar became the king, Chaks still remained to be a problem for Mughals when they defeated Akbar’s Army twice.
-This made the Mughal emperor realize that taking Kashmir by force may not be the best way out; hence he invited Yousuf to Delhi for a peaceful resolution.
+When Akbar became the king, Chaks still remained to be a problem for the Mughals when they defeated Akbar’s Army twice.
+This made the Mughal emperor realize that taking Kashmir by force may not be the best way out.
+As a way out, he invited Yousuf to Delhi for a peaceful resolution.

 As Habba Khatoon feared, Yousuf was captured on his arrival in Delhi and imprisoned in Bengal.
 He was later shifted to Bihar where he died and where his grave remains.
-Three years later, Akbar conquered Kashmir and annexed it to Mughal empire with little to no resistance.
+Three years later, Akbar conquered Kashmir and annexed it to the Mughal empire with little to no resistance.

 The Poetess & The Ascetic

 The day Yousuf left for Delhi was the last that Habba Khatoon saw of her husband.
 A few days later, the news of Yousuf’s capture came and she never got to be with the love of her life again.

 Also Read: Tourist Attractions in Gurez Valley

 There also exists a different version of the story of how she came to be known as Habba Khatoon.
-It is said that Habba was actually the name of the boy she got married to the first; and upon suggestion of a “peer”, got her name changed to Habba Khatoon, after her husband.
+It is said that Habba was actually the name of the boy she got married to first.
+Upon the suggestion of a saint, got her name changed to Habba Khatoon, after her husband.

-There was also a movie planned on her life starring Dimple Kapadia in leading role but it was never filmed.
+There was also a movie planned on her life starring Dimple Kapadia in the leading role but it was never filmed.

-Habba Khatoon – a poetess, a queen and most of all, a woman who lived her entire life wandering the valleys of Kashmir in memory of her lover.
+Habba Khatoon – a poetess, a queen, and most of all, a woman who lived her entire life wandering the valleys of Kashmir in memory of her lover.
 It is in fact said that she still wanders around this mountain here in Gurez valley, still searching for the one she so deeply loved.